ApacheEcho/RouteForceRouting/build_tasks/auto_todo.md

 - [x] Auto-retry failed route builds with exponential backoff and timeout
 - [x] Write `summarize_routes.py` to print scores, health, and errors per route to markdown
 - [x] Implement GitHub Action to trigger route summary each night at 2AM EST
+- [x] Create `route_failures.md` log to list unscored or invalid route attempts with reasons